jstefanis/solid-robotic-project/README.md

 With this topic we can give control to the visual servoing group for precise positioning of the turtlebot in front of the place table.

 # Packages we used
-amcl: amcl is a probabilistic localization system for a robot moving in 2D.
+**amcl**: amcl is a probabilistic localization system for a robot moving in 2D.
 It implements the adaptive (or KLD-sampling) Monte Carlo localization approach (as described by Dieter Fox), which uses a particle filter to track the pose of a robot against a known map. which uses a particle filter to track the pose of a robot against a known map”,

-tf: for transformations between different coordinate reference frames,but also for transforms from euler to quartenion angles
+**tf**: for transformations between different coordinate reference frames,but also for transforms from euler to quartenion angles

-ar_track_alvar: This package is used for the creation of the alvar tags, their detection and pose estimation.
+**ar_track_alvar**: This package is used for the creation of the alvar tags, their detection and pose estimation.
 It is a wrapper of Alvar, an open source AR tag tracking library.
 Its main functionalities are:
 1. Generating AR tags of varying size, resolution, and data/ID encoding
 2. Identifying and tracking the pose of individual AR tags, optionally integrating kinect depth data (when a kinect is available) for better pose estimates.
 3. Identifying and tracking the pose of "bundles" consisting of multiple tags.
 This allows for more stable pose estimates, robustness to occlusions, and tracking of multi-sided objects.